 10. Overlooking ancillary actions

 Unfamilliar with the structure of the step is another problem for a beginner.
 Most tango steps are not made up of only one action but a serious of actions.
 For example, doing ocho at cruzada includes five actions: unwinding the crossed leg, taking a forward step with that leg, swiveling the hips and pivoting, taking another forward step with the other leg, and swiveling the hips and pivoting again.
 Thus the entire sequence needs to be led with five actions.
 If you do not break down the sequence and attempt to bring out two actions with one lead, that will be difficult for the woman to follow.
 A beginner tends to focus on the featured step and overlook the ancillary action.
-For example, he leads the woman to take a forward step without unwinding her crossed leg first, or leads her to make a step when she is yet to complete her hip rotation.
+For example, he leads the woman to take a forward step without unwinding her crossed leg first, or leads her to make a forward step when she is yet to complete her hip rotation.

 11. Untrained musicality